flytbase/flytdocs/source/docs/FlytSim/docker/setup.rst

        $ sudo ./start.sh

 ..
 Note:: Since, FlytSim is running in its default configuration, **you won’t get to see any Gazebo environment**.
-To shift it to Gazebo based PX4-SITL mode, visit our <rework> :ref: FAQ section.
+To shift it to Gazebo based PX4-SITL mode, visit our :ref:`FAQ section <flytsim_faq1>`.

 6. Wait for around 30-40secs after triggering the above script, for Flytconsole to open up in your browser and if it still doesn’t then try `opening it manually <http://localhost/flytconsole>`_.
-Check for a valid **Connected** status in FlytConsole. **If you don’t get a positive Connected status, check your terminal for any critical error.** If yes, then look at our <rework>:ref:Troubleshooting guide for a possible solution or post your query on our `Forum <http://forums.flytbase.com/>`_ or `Gitter Channel <https://gitter.im/FlytBASE/FlytOS>`_.
+Check for a valid **Connected** status in FlytConsole. **If you don’t get a positive Connected status, check your terminal for any critical error.** If yes, then look at our :ref:`Troubleshooting guide <flytsim_troubleshooting>` for a possible solution or post your query on our `Forum <http://forums.flytbase.com/>`_ or `Gitter Channel <https://gitter.im/FlytBASE/FlytOS>`_.

 Nvidia GPU
 ^^^^^^^^^^